Ugly Aur Pagli

-Ugly Aur Pagli (Ugly and Crazy) is a 2008 Indian Hindi comedy film starring Ranvir Shorey and Mallika Sherawat.
-It is directed by Sachin Khot and produced by Pritish Nandy.
+Ugly Aur Pagli (Ugly and Crazy) is a 2008 Indian Hindi-language romantic comedy film directed by Sachin Khot and produced by Pritish Nandy.
+The film stars Ranvir Shorey and Mallika Sherawat.
 The film tells the story of the strange relationship between a young Mumbai engineering student and a girl he meets on the train.
-Ugly Aur Pagli is an uncredited remake of the Korean film My Sassy Girl with many scenes taken directly from the original film.
+Ugly Aur Pagli is an uncredited remake of the 2001 South Korean film My Sassy Girl.

 Plot

 Kabir (Ranvir Shorey) is an engineering student who has been studying engineering for the last ten years.
 He is a carefree lifestyle guy, which involves partying with friends and not caring about his responsibilities.
 And one cold winter night on way back to home at VT station in Mumbai he meets a drunk Kuhu (Mallika Sherawat).

 Kabir thinks that his lifelong dream of having a girlfriend has come true, but for Kuhu he’s just a loser she wants to take for a ride.
 She makes him dance around in circles, run semi naked, ride cycles without seats, wear high heeled ladies shoes and so on.
 Kuhu, who is coping with a personal crisis, feels that the only way she can overcome it is to put someone else through misery.
 Kabir becomes the guinea pig and has to cope with the insane demands and tantrums of Kuhu.

 Initially wary of Kuhu, Kabir slowly eases up to her and understands her feelings.
 The story takes a turn when Kabir discovers the true meaning of Kuhu's actions, and their implications follow.